-“From this day on, I will live my life in a way that allows me to move closer towards becoming my Greatest Version.”
+“From this day on, I live a life which moves me closer towards becoming my Greatest Version.”

-Ever since the day I made that declaration to the Universe, I’ve found myself traveling down a road which leads me along a never-ending journey of self discovery, self love, self acceptance and self improvement.
+Ever since the day I made that declaration to the Universe, I’ve found myself traveling down a long road.
+A road which leads me along a never-ending journey of self discovery, self love, self acceptance and self improvement.

 ✩ State Daily Affirmations – Minutes: 5